oudalab/co-incidents/README.md

   Following is the graph to illustrate this.

   ![alt text](https://github.com/oudalab/co-incidents/blob/master/experiments/blocking.jpg)
+  on each iteration we will do 4 steps:
+    * repartion by the blocking key
+    * within the repartion do the linkage
+    * merge the Incidence coming from different partition based on the previous incidence key
+    * update the attributes value on the incidence (say Incidence should have a counrty list, when new event added into the incidence, we need to update the the country list for this Incidence.
+  Example:
+  say after blokcing by year and did the first round linkage, we get E1 and E5 belongs to I1, E2 and E4 belongs to I2, E3 and E6 belongs to I3.

 ## event evloving (event diffusion)
 which kind of event is evolving along time, since we our event data is temporal.